anirudh-makuluri/smart-deploy/README.md

 3. Deploy it
    Start the deploy once the plan makes sense, then follow logs, health, and preview output.

-## Key product surfaces
+## Core experience

-### Landing page (`/`)
+### Where it fits

-The landing page explains the product model quickly:
+Smart Deploy targets the gap between convenience and control:

-- PaaS hides too much
+- A PaaS is easy to use, but it hides too much of the real deploy.
-- Cloud exposes too much
+- Raw cloud infrastructure gives full control, but it exposes too much surface at once.
-- Smart Deploy sits in the middle
+- Smart Deploy sits in the middle: ship from a guided workflow without losing sight of containers, compose, and routing.

 ### Blueprint view

-The blueprint view is the most important product surface.
+The blueprint view is the center of the product.
 It exists to answer one question before deploy:

 What exactly is going to happen to this app?